20+ Interesting Games For Kids To Learn English

 • Call out one word, your child will bring the magnet attached to the fishing rod near the paper clip attached to the fish having your said word, and catch the paper fish.

-• Every time your child picks the perfect one tell her to spell the entire word loudly.
-This is a fun and interactive games for kids to learn English words.
+• Every time your child picks the perfect one, tell them to spell the entire word loudly.
+This is a fun and interactive game for kids to learn spellings and pronunciations.

 protip_icon Quick tip